jahaltom/mtDNA-Pre-term-birth-association-/README.md

 - Using nDNA VCF, selects for only snps, excludes chrs (x,y,and M), selects for samples from previous dataset (IDs.txt).
 - Runs plink PCA
 - PCA outlieres removed
 	- 	Calculates site-wise Euclidean distance (Using top N PCs needed to reach ~85% variance).
 Flags the top 1% as outliers per site
-- 	Saves a MetadataOutlierRemoved.tsv file
 	- 	Creates a before/after PCA plot